Carol H. Yost

 Expertise: Women's issues in Asia; women's political participation; trafficking of women and children; violence against women; and women's economic issues.

-Education: B.A. from Denison University; M.A. from American University.
+Education: Bachelor's degree from Denison University; master's degree from American University.